Brian Wilson (album): Recording

 Brian Wilson was largely recorded at Ground Control Studios in Santa Monica from April to late spring 1987.
 After Titelman was recruited in June, the album was essentially completed by December.
 The sessions were held across eleven studios in Los Angeles, New York, Honolulu, and Boston.
-Mark Linett was recruited as engineer, a role he ultimately kept for Wilson's solo records through the present day.
+Mark Linett was recruited as engineer, a role he ultimately kept for the rest of Wilson's solo records.

 Critic David Fricke noted that "the rich, expansive arrangements echo the orchestral radiance of Wilson's spiritual mentor, Phil Spector."
 Synthesizers are a major presence on the album, with Wilson employing samples, sound effects, keyboards, and percussion.
 Wilson said of his recording process, "I would overdub, I'd play all the keyboard stuff, and then I'd have my right hand, my assistant producer Andy Paley, play the guitar, and bass, and drums–he can play four instruments, piano too.
 Which is great."
 Programmer Michael Bernard was closely involved with some of the tracks.
 Bernard recalled, "The way [Brian] would go about layering things, his choice of sounds and instrument was different from what I was used to, but it was really interesting to watch him work.
 Most people put down drums, bass and chords first, but Brian might go from the drums to horns to strings to a lead vocal."